ahayashi/ahayashi.github.io/docs/professional_experience.md

 ## Professional

+### 2025-present: Principal Research Scientist, Georgia Institute of Technology, Atlanta, GA, USA
+Responsible for conducting and leading research on an actor-based programming model and its runtime system for large-scale systems that accelerate various irregular workloads

-### 2019-present: Senior Research Scientist, Georgia Institute of Technology, Atlanta, GA, USA
+### 2019-2025: Senior Research Scientist, Georgia Institute of Technology, Atlanta, GA, USA
 Responsible for conducting and leading research on 1) enabling resiliency in asynchronous many-task (AMT) programming models, 2) an actor-based programming model for large-scale systems, 3) multi-level programming models for Graphics Processing Units (GPUs) and SIMD (Single-Instruction Multiple Data) units, 4) code generation and optimizations for Graphics Processing Units (GPUs), 5) automatic construction of compiler/runtime heuristics using machine-learning techniques, and 6) programming models for quantum classical systems.

 ### 2015-2019: Research Scientist, Rice University, Houston, TX, USA